AyaYasser01/meanDisplay-Yard/README.md

    - In `backend`:
      npm install

-2. Build the Angular project:
-   - From `frontend`:
-     ng build

-3. Run the Express server:
+2. Run the Express server:
    - From `backend`:
      node server.js

+3. Build the Angular project:
+   - From `frontend`:
+    ng serve